 If the rate of obesity were to continue increasing at the same rate like now, its prevalence will reach 21% in women and 18% in men by 2025.

 Leave alone a movie night, the reasons for late night snacking differs for everyone.
 Some could eat due to boredom, or for some the reasons could be emotional also.
-Whatever the reason, late night snacking has been associated with overweight and obesity.
+Whatever the reason, midnight snacking has been associated with overweight and obesity.
 To compound to the problem, the rate at which obesity is increasing is worrisome.

-“The problem with night time snacks is that it is usually high in calories.
-What appeals to people at night is fried, oily or sweet snacks that can put a whole day of clean eating out of whack,” said Miss ABC dietician with XYZ hospital.
+“The problem with midnight snacks is that they are usually high in calories.
+What appeals to people at night is fried, oily or sweet snacks that can put a whole day of clean eating out of whack,” said a renowned dietician.

 While old perspective on night time snacking completely prevents it, new research finds that not all night time snacks are bad.
 Evidence is increasing that eating small, nutrient-dense, low energy foods or snacks which have single macronutrients.
-Given below are some healthy late night snack options that doesn’t put your health goals out of whack.
+Given below are some healthy late night snacks that doesn’t put your health goals out of whack.

 Bite sized, yummy and crispy; makhana are every bit a healthy and fancy snack that can be a perfect accompaniment to movie nights.
 Roast them with 1 small teaspoon of ghee, turmeric and pepper for a zingy snack.

 Peanut butter with fruit

 Fruit by itself is imbalanced as it doesn’t have protein.
 Why you need protein, even in snacks?
 Fruit is also one of the low calorie options.
-The best bet is to smear some unsweetened crunchy Max Protein peanut butter to nutritionally complete it.
+The best bet is to smear some unsweetened Max Protein peanut butter to nutritionally complete it.
 Bon Appetit!

 Muesli with low fat milk

 While only cornflakes with milk is not among the best healthy snacks, that to for midnight cravings; replace it with a protein-rich muesli, preferably the one that has nuts and seeds for a much balanced healthy late night snack.
 Opt for healthy mueslis and a dash to cold milk and see your late night ice cream cravings vanish away.